 - Members can offer feedback to each other to confirm their strengths.

 - Members can learn to interact with each other more effectively and productively by using the profile data.

 For You To Do

 This exercise helps your team discover each others’ key strengths.
 Together, your team will process the General Characteristics section of the report.

-The General Characteristics section expands upon the basic information provided in the strength chart.
-It is a narrative summary which outlines specific strengths, based on the individual’s responses in the profile questionnaire.
+The General Characteristics section expands upon the basic information provided in the strengths chart.
+It is a narrative summary that outlines specific strengths, based on the individual’s responses in the profile questionnaire.
 You and your team can use this foundational section of the report as a platform to build unity and oneness.

 What You Need for This Exercise

 - Highlighters, pens, and pencils for each participant

 What To Do